remla23-team01/model-training/README.md

 This project is based on Skillcate AI "Sentiment Analysis Project — with traditional ML & NLP".

-Add the `--run_preprocessing` flag to rerun the preprocessing step.
+To train the model run `python model-training.py1`, add the `--run_preprocessing` flag to rerun the preprocessing step.